 Paprika and curry add depth of flavor and color to the browned pheasant pieces, making for a tastier and more attractive dish.

-The recipe makes enough for about 6 to 8 servings, and it is easily halved for a family of four.
-Scale all of the ingredients down by half, using one can—cream of mushroom, cream of chicken, or cream of celery—of condensed soup and half of an envelope of dry onion soup mix.
+The recipe makes enough for about six to eight servings, and it is easily halved for a family of four.
+Scale all of the ingredients down by half, using one can of condensed soup—cream of mushroom, cream of chicken, or cream of celery—and half of an envelope of dry onion soup mix.

 Add a brightly colored side dish to make a full, satisfying meal.
 Green beans, broccoli, peas, or carrots are superb options.
 Mop up the delicious sauce with biscuits or crusty French bread or rolls.

-Cut each pheasant up into six pieces: 2 legs with thighs attached, 2 wings, and the pheasant breast, split in half.
-Pat dry and sprinkle with the paprika, curry powder, salt, and pepper.
+Cut each pheasant up into 6 pieces: 2 legs with thighs attached, 2 wings, and the pheasant breast, split in half.
+Pat dry and sprinkle with paprika, curry powder, pepper, and salt.
 Dust the pieces with the flour.